tucats/ego/LANGUAGE.md

 ### util.Memory()

-The `Memory()` function generates a report on the current user memory consumption, total consumption for the life of the program, system memory on behalf of the _Ego_ processes, and a count of the number of times the garbage collector that manages memory for Ego has been run.
+The `Memory()` function returns a strutcure summarying current user memory consumption, total consumption for the life of the program, system memory on behalf of the _Ego_ processes, and a count of the number of times the garbage collector that manages memory for Ego has been run.

     ego> fmt.Println(util.Memory())
-    Memory stats  2021-02-25 16:43:05.463362 -0500 EST m=+7.977478916
-        Alloc      =    1.420mb
-        TotalAlloc =    1.420mb
-        Sys        =   69.954mb
-        NumGC      =    0

-The result of the function is always a string, formatted to be displayed to the user.
+    { current: 0.9879989624023438, gc: 0, system: 68.58106994628906, time: "Thu Apr 22 2021 10:07:36 EDT", total: 0.9879989624023438 }

+The result of the function is always a structure.
+The `current` and `system` values are expressed in megabytes; so in the above example, the current memory consumption by the system on behalf of Ego is 68MB and the user memory consumed by Ego on behalf of the user is just under 1MB.
+The value of `total` is the total amount of memory ever allocated by Ego; this number will rise throughout the life of the program, but each time the memory reclaimation thread (garbage collector) runs, it will reclaim unused memory and reude the `current` value accordingly.
+You can use the `gc` field as a count of the number of times the garbage collector has run.

 ### util.Mode()